turingschool-examples/frontend-mod-1-prework/section4/README.md

 animalsArray[1]; // Accesses the second item in my array, "Giraffe"
 ```

 Objects store data but instead of using only index positions to get the data, you can use Strings.
 This lets you treat an object like it's a database for storing and organizing data.
 Below is the syntax of an object.
-This is called **_Object Literal_**.
+This is called an **_Object Literal_**.

 ```javascript
 var zebraInfo = {